Poudre Canyon Fire Protection District

 Because our district is in a rural area of Colorado we often have to send critical patients to the hospital via helicopter.

 You never know when a medical emergency will arise.
 But when it does, time and access to world-class patient care can mean everything.
 That’s why an AirMedCare Network membership is so important.
-If you or your family have a medical emergency, this alliance of affiliated air ambulance helicopters and airplanes provide medical transport, dramatically reducing travel time to an emergency treatment facility.
+If you or your family have a medical emergency, this alliance of affiliated air ambulance helicopters and airplanes provides medical transport, dramatically reducing travel time to an emergency treatment facility.

-Becoming an AirMedCare Network member is a good way to support the health care needs of you, your family and your local community.
+Becoming an AirMedCare Network member is a good way to support the health care needs of you, your family, and your local community.
 AirMedCare membership base – the largest of its kind in the United States – helps us operate in areas where having a quick response to critical medical situations can save lives.
 For more information contact: www.AMCNRep.com/Amy-Scott.If you sign up please use the following codes:Enter GET code 150Enter Track code 13820

 - Flooding Information